FinweLtd/doc-livesync-all/docs/user_guide/installing.md

 ### Oculus

 !!! info
-    LiveSYNC has not officially launched on Oculus platform yet.
+    LiveSYNC has not officially launched on the Oculus platform yet.
 However, you can start using it already by installing it from our [beta channel](installing.md#oculus_2).

 ## Installing the Beta Version

 The beta version is the official test version of the LiveSYNC app.
 It is available via each platform's own beta distribution method.
 Beta version is recommended for users who are eager to try out new features and provide feedback for developers.

 !!! warning
-    We test all releases internally before pushing them to beta channels, but be aware that beta versions are more likely to contain bugs.
-Feature and user interface changes occur frequently based on user feedback - what you see on a beta release may not end up to store release.
+    We test all releases internally before pushing them to beta channels.
+Be aware that beta versions are more likely to contain bugs.
+Feature and user interface changes occur frequently based on user feedback.
+What you see on a beta release may not end up to store release.
 Releases are published more often via beta channels.
 Also, documentation for new features may not be available at the time of release.

 ### iOS

 Follow the instructions below to install *the beta version* of the LiveSYNC app on your iOS device.

 !!! note
-    Currently we accept only customers to iOS beta channel.
+    Currently, we accept only customers to iOS beta channel.
 You must have a valid license to become a tester.

 1. Installing software from iOS beta channel requires *an invite*.
 [Contact us](../support/support.md) and tell that you want to join LiveSYNC beta channel for iOS. **We need your email address, first name, and last name to be able to add you**.

-2. Once you receive an invite email from Apple to that email address, accept the invite by clicking *View in TestFlight*.
+2. Once you receive an invite email from Apple, accept the invite by clicking *View in TestFlight*.
 Notice that we must send each invite manually, so it can take a while before the email arrives.

     ![iOS Beta install](img/install_ios_beta_step_1.jpg)

-3. When you click the button in the email, a web page opens in browser.
+3. When you click the button in the email, a web page opens in the browser.
 Read the instructions and write down the code shown in step 3.

     ![iOS Beta install](img/install_ios_beta_step_2.jpg)